How to sell a car: step by step guide

 • Local press

-• A ‘for sale’ sign in your car back window
+• A ‘for sale’ sign in your car’s back window

 • Word of mouth

 Word of mouth may seem obvious, but you never know if a colleague or friend’s friend is looking for a car.
-A private sale to someone you know can help take out some of the stress, and it can also save you from the time consuming effort of listing your car on multiple sites (and paying any required fees).
-You could also consider selling the car at auction.
+A private sale to someone you know can help reduce the stress, and it can also save you from the time-consuming effort of listing your car on multiple sites (and paying any required fees).
+You could also consider selling the car at auction, as well as on Motorway.

 Prepare to host sellers

-The more interested buyers you have, the more likely it may seem that you’ll find the best deal.
-Unfortunately, you’re also going to have to deal with every last one of them.
 Be prepared for the emails, calls, and instant messages.
-The dumb questions, the time-wasters, the totally unrealistic offers, and the non-stop negotiators.
-It might take a lot of time and a lot of patience to narrow down your potential buyer pool to the genuine buyers.
+The dumb questions, the time-wasters, the unrealistic offers, and the non-stop negotiators.
+It might take a lot of time and a lot of patience to narrow down your potential buyer pool to genuine buyers.

-When you have decided to move ahead with an offer, the buyer will want to see your car in person, and take it for a test drive.
-A few points of caution before you invite anyone to see your car:
+When you have decided to move ahead with an offer, the buyer will want to see your car in person and take it for a test drive.
+Before you let them take it out, remember these important tips to protect you and your car:

 • Make sure they are fully insured on your car